‘Young And Restless’ Spoilers: Chloe’s Secrets Unravel And Relationships Heat Up

-Things are really heating up in Genoa City this week and The Young and the Restless spoilers tease that there is crazy drama on the way.
-Nick has become suspicious of Chloe and her possible role in Adam’s death and he’s working to convince Chelsea that there may be more to this situation than they had previously realized.
+Things are really heating up in Genoa City this week, and The Young and the Restless spoilers tease that there is crazy drama on the way.
+Nick has become suspicious of Chloe and her possible role in Adam’s death, and he’s working to convince Chelsea that there may be more to this situation than they had previously realized.
 Kevin just proposed and is excited to rebuild a future with his fiancee, but Young and Restless spoilers hint that he may soon be facing a fresh round of heartbreak.
 The March 28 show also brings action with Jordan, Devon, Hilary, and Mariah, and viewers will be anxious to see where this heads next.

 Nick was planning to use his connections to learn more about the tracker in Connor’s stuffed toy and how it might connect to Chelsea and Young and Restless spoilers indicate that he will soon learn that cellphone pings prove that Chloe indeed secretly left the penthouse the night of the cabin explosion.
-SheKnows Soaps shares that Chelsea will continue to resist believing that Chloe killed Adam, but Nick isn’t going to let go of this and he’s feeling more and more certain that there’s a connection.
+SheKnows Soaps shares that Chelsea will continue to resist believing that Chloe killed Adam, but Nick isn’t going to let go of this, and he’s feeling more and more certain that there’s a connection.

 Kevin and Chloe will share their engagement news with Gloria and Esther, and Young and Restless spoilers note that Esther will be thrilled while Gloria is rather horrified.
-When Gloria gets a moment alone with Kevin she’ll try to talk him out of getting married again, but he can’t be dissuaded.
+When Gloria gets a moment alone with Kevin, she’ll try to talk him out of getting married again, but he can’t be dissuaded.
 Soon Chloe will return and promise Gloria that she understands her hesitations and won’t be hurting Kevin again.

 Devon and Jordan will butt heads a bit over Jordan’s romantic interest in Hilary and Young and Restless spoilers note that Jordan will bring up Mariah when Devon questions how quickly Hilary seems ready to move ahead into a new relationship.
 Hilary will fill in the GC Buzz staff with the news that the show is now entirely hers and she’ll end up bickering a bit with Mariah over the direction of the show and Hilary’s connection to Jordan.